Office of the Town Clerk

 While Town Clerks are generally credited with issuing licenses, that is only a small part of this complex job.
 Many duties are mandated by law in this multi-faceted office, but there are also a number of other services that we provide to town government and offer to the public.
 As the most accessible form of government, we are here to serve and assist you.
 We try to respond promptly to your questions in a courteous, professional manner.
 If we cannot help you, we will refer to you to the office or agency that can.
 If my staff or I can be of service, or you have any suggestions, please do not hesitate to contact us at (518) 477-7590 or stop in and see us.
-We are located at 265 Schuurman Road (across from Burger King on Rtes.
+We are located at 265 Schuurman Road (just off Rtes.
 9 & 20).
 Our offices are on the first floor, to the left as you enter the building.
-Stop by and say hello and see our bright and cheery office space!
+Stop by and say hello!

 Town Hall Office Hours: M-F 8:30am-4:30pm except Holidays.
 Note that some departments operate additional hours as listed on their pages

 The Town Clerk is the:

 - As Registrar of Vital Records, the Town Clerk is responsible for keeping a permanent record of all births and deaths that occur within the boundaries of the Town.
 Birth and death records are NOT public records and their confidentiality is protected by New York State Public Health Law.
 Vital Records are not subject to the provisions of the Freedom of Information Law (FOIL) and are not subject to public inspection.